RaumfahrerSpiffy/Speedify.io/README.md

 ## Usage

-Download the App and run it https://github.com/RaumfahrerSpiffy/Speedify.io/raw/master/Speedify.app.zip
+Download the App and run it [Speedify] (https://github.com/RaumfahrerSpiffy/Speedify.io/raw/master/Speedify.app.zip)

 OR